RamilKadyrov/AntTweakBar/Readme.txt

 http://anttweakbar.sourceforge.net/doc

 --------------------------------
 This is fork of Philippe Decaudin library.
-I've only added CMakeList.txt for building with CMake.
+I've only added CMakeLists.txt for building with CMake.
 It tested on Windows with Visual Studio 2017.